peterewills/peterewills.github.io/_portfolio/deskai.md

 and prototyping a machine learning algorithm which automates the process of managing an online advertising campaign.

+## Summary

+The Trade Desk uses a linear model to compute bids for online advertisement space auctions.
+Currently, professional traders adjust the coefficients of this model based on their intuition, knowledge, and expertise.
+I build a platform that connects this model to TensorFlow, and allows it to be automatically trained in mini-batches, which can be updated as the campaign progresses.

+We tested this approach on a campaign which posted advertisements for triathalon coaching.
+Our automated approach outperformed a campaign using their current optimization tool by a factor of almost two-to-one.
+We measure performance by cost per click, and overall our campaign showed a CPC of $1.63, while the control campaign had a CPC of $2.73.

+Read on for more details.

 ## Background

 Online advertising space is sold through a bidding process, which occurs as the